 Given the pressure on travel companies’ cash flow these days, finding new funding has never been more important.
-We’ve been helping our clients raise money to make sure they survive the short-term and be ready to bounce back when demand for travelling returns.
+We’ve been helping our clients raise money to make sure they survive the short-term and are ready to bounce back when demand for travelling returns.

 When starting any new project, there are four fundamental questions we help our clients answer: